open-telemetry/opentelemetry-specification/oteps/trace/0168-sampling-propagation.md

-[As specified in OTEP 170 for the Trace data model](https://github.com/open-telemetry/oteps/blob/main/text/trace/0170-sampling-probability.md), head sampling probability can be stored in exported Span data to enable span-to-metrics pipelines to be built.
+[As specified in OTEP 170 for the Trace data model](https://github.com/open-telemetry/oteps/blob/main/text/trace/0170-sampling-probability.md), parent sampling probability can be stored in exported Span data to enable span-to-metrics pipelines to be built.
 Because `tracestate` is already encoded in the OpenTelemetry Span, this proposal is requires no changes to the Span protocol.
-Accepting this proposal means the p-value can be derived from `tracesstate` when the head sampling probability is known.
+Accepting this proposal means the p-value can be derived from `tracestate` when the parent sampling probability is known.

-An unknown value for `p` cannot be propagated using `tracestate` explicitly, simply omitting `p` conveys an unknown head sampling probability.
+An unknown value for `p` cannot be propagated using `tracestate` explicitly, simply omitting `p` conveys an unknown parent sampling probability.

 ### r-value

-With head trace sampling probabilities limited to powers of two, the amount of randomness needed per trace context is limited.
+With parent sampling probabilities limited to powers of two, the amount of randomness needed per trace context is limited.
 A consistent sampling decision is accomplished by propagating a specific random variable known as the r-value.